 • Identification of three potential reviewers

-*All applicants that intend to include human subjects will be contacted to determine if the project falls within the scope of the RFA.
+* All applicants intending to include human subjects must indicate this in the LOI and will be contacted to determine whether the project falls within the scope of this RFA

 The Full Application components include:

 • Contact details and other relevant administrative information (Face Page)